GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ###### Figure 2: Example Set of Elevated Access Profiles for a Resource

-(^27) For more information on the basis for privileged users’ unwanted behavior, refer to Appendix B: Classifications of Insider Threats and
-Privileged Users.
-(^28) For more information on logical and physical access control systems, refer to the FICAM Roadmap.

 ICAM Privileged User Instruction and Implementation Guidance Draft

 By granting privileged users elevated access to protected resources, an agency becomes vulnerable to the risk of a privileged user misusing or exploiting these resources out of accidental, complacent, or malicious behavior.^29 The management requirements developed from assessing a resource’s privileged user population and associated privileged accounts can serve as core factors for federal agencies to consider when selecting, implementing, and configuring mechanisms to mitigate unwanted behavior by privileged users.
 These mechanisms should include detective and preventive measures to provide a holistic approach to privileged user management.

 **FAQ**